TaitoUnited/taito-cli/docs/manual/09-custom-plugins.md

 ### The basics

 You can implement your plugin with almost any programming language.
 The only requirement is that your plugin provides taito command implementations as executable files.
-Bash is good for simple plugins.
-Python or Go is preferred for more complex stuff.
-And you can use JavaScript too.
+Bash is a good choice for a simple implementation that gets the job done by calling an existing command line tool.
+Python or JavaScript are preferred for more complex stuff, especially if you need to interract with a REST/JSON API.

 > See [project-and-extension](https://github.com/TaitoUnited/taito-cli/tree/dev/examples/project-and-extension) as an example.
-It is a project that uses a custom extension.
+It is a project that uses a custom extension that is located in the project subdirectory.
+TODO examples for Python and JavaScript.

 This is how you implement your own custom plugin: